 Low levels of testosterone in women can cause missed or irregular periods, osteoporosis, decreased libido, vaginal dryness, and infertility.

-High levels of testosterone in women can indicate can be caused by Polycystic Ovary Syndrome (PCOS).
+High levels of testosterone in women can be caused by Polycystic Ovary Syndrome (PCOS).

 Some exercises initially increase testosterone levels but this is usually only for a brief period.
 However, there is a fine balance needed for healthy testosterone levels.
 For example, intense training without adequate rest and recovery can cause a significant reduction in testosterone levels and overtraining syndrome.